-Toyota South Africa has possessed car #10207 for a number of years as part of the company’s heritage collection and it has always puzzled the team why the car was only ever known to be painted in Solar Red.
+Toyota South Africa has possessed car #10207 for a number of years as part of the company’s heritage collection and it always puzzled the team why the car was only ever known to be painted in Solar Red.
 The potential of discovering the answer to this mystery was not enough in itself to prompt a full restoration.
-However, the tipping point came when Toyota Gazoo Racing announced that it was beginning to reproduce selected original equipment components for the 2000GT as part of a new GR Heritage Parts programme.
+However, the tipping point came when Toyota Gazoo Racing announced that it had begun to reproduce selected original equipment components for the 2000GT as part of its GR Heritage Parts programme.

 Although neither of the Styrdoms had even seen a Toyota 2000GT in the metal, both are experts at disassembling vehicles and making a careful inventory of each individual component.
 Their preference is always to try and revive parts in order to preserve the value and originality of the vehicle in question; plus, it is rarely guaranteed that replacement parts are even available.
 This was a process that Toyota South Africa was keen to encourage, so it supplied the duo with an original 2000GT repair manual (below) that detailed every part number and repair process.
 What an invaluable resource!

 An essential part of such a project is the separation of the body from the underlying chassis.
-Since its institution in 1967, this marriage has lasted more than 53 years and the two halves will only be fully reunited when each has been completely restored.
+Since its institution in 1967, this marriage had lasted more than 53 years, and the two halves would only be fully reunited when each had been completely restored.

-With regard to the chassis, Wynand Junior has confirmed that its overall condition is good and that only minimal remedial work is required.
-However, there are a handful of components that will need to be completely refurbished – the most obvious of which are the wheels, which require special treatment due to their magnesium alloy composition.
+With regard to the chassis, Wynand Junior confirmed that its overall condition was good and that only minimal remedial work was required.
+However, there were a handful of components that needed to be completely refurbished – the most obvious of which were the wheels, which required special treatment due to their magnesium alloy composition.

-Meanwhile on the interior, the wooden fascia that covers the dashboard and centre console was found to be brittle, faded and extremely thin.
-The chrome trim surrounding the instruments is also fragile and the insulation around the wires is crumbling at the slightest touch.
-Nevertheless, everything has been bagged, labelled and stored for refurbishment.
+Meanwhile on the interior, the wooden fascia that covers the entire dashboard and centre console was found to be brittle, faded and extremely thin.
+The chrome trim surrounding the instruments was also fragile and the insulation around the wires would crumble at the slightest touch.
+The wooden steering wheel in particular had a sizeable circumferential fracture, which had to be carefully restored to maintain its structural integrity.
+Nevertheless, every interior element was bagged, labelled and stored for refurbishment.

-At this point, the body and chassis have been delivered to Dino’s Classic Restoration to perfect the metalwork in intricate detail in preparation for painting.
-So it looks like the decision about body colour – Thunder Silver or Solar Red – will have to be made soon.
+At this point, the body and chassis were delivered to Dino’s Classic Restoration to perfect the metalwork in intricate detail in preparation for painting.
+This meant that a decision about body colour – Thunder Silver or Solar Red – had to be made without further delay.

 Once the paint had been stripped from the aluminium body it was discovered that some repair work was needed in certain areas.
 Despite the availability of modern polyester-type fillers, the team at Dino’s prefer to use the specialist and distinctly old school method of body soldering, which uses molten lead to fill and seal damaged areas.
 Once it is cooled and hardened, the lead is then smoothed out to leave a repair that remains unrivalled in its ability to flex with the vehicle body without cracking.